There are many who, at the time, would likely have answered an unequivocal "no" to that question.

 Apple iPad (2018)

 The 2018 standard iPad was designed as a successor to the 2017 model, offering the same design as the iPad Air 2.
-Once again, it forgoes a fully laminated display and anti-reflective coating, but it added supported for the first generation Apple Pencil compared to the 2017 model.
+Once again, it forgoes a fully laminated display and anti-reflective coating, but it added support for the first-generation Apple Pencil.

 It misses out on a number of the iPad Pro features, including the Smart Connector and True Tone display technology, as well as no rose gold colour option, but it remains significantly cheaper than the Pro models, aimed at students.
 It also bumped up the processor of the 2017 model to the A10.